lolwierd/lolwierd/content/reading.md

 ---

 # Books
-i really want to learn more about history rn. i feel like i dont know enough and i should. starting with biographies of cool people from history. also getting an overall feel for the timeline from yt vids and articles.
+i really want to learn more about history. i feel like i dont know enough and i should. starting with biographies of cool people. also getting an overall feel for the historical timeline including prehistory from yt vids and articles.
-Also i haven't really read the western classics when i was small.
-I was reading panchtantra, aesops fables and all.
+Also i haven't really read the western classics when i was small. they had panchtantra, aesops fables and all at my library.
 So thats on my mind too.

 ## [Alexander of Macedon, Peter Green](https://archive.org/details/in.ernet.dli.2015.226469/mode/2up)